ssprasad-cyber/Co2Emission_prediction-Simple-Linear-Regression/README.md

 You can find this project on Kaggle: [CO2 Emission Prediction using Simple Linear Regression](https://www.kaggle.com/code/saragadamsaiprasad/co2emission-prediction-simple-linear-regression/)

+## Dataset

+The dataset used for this project can be downloaded from [FuelConsumption Dataset](https://www.kaggle.com/datasets/saragadamsaiprasad/fuelconsumption/).

 ## Files

 - `co2Emission_prediction(simple_Linear_Regression).ipynb`: Jupyter Notebook for CO2 emission prediction using simple linear regression.